 11. Reduces Skin Cancer

 Melanoma, a dangerous type of skin cancer, can be slowed down by the consumption of olive oil which is rich in antioxidants, a study conducted by Dr. Niva Shapira from Tel Aviv found.
-Dr. Shapira says that consuming olive oil and other Mediterranean foods could be countering the oxidizing effect of the sun.
+Dr. Shapira says that consuming olive oil and other Mediterranean foods could counter the oxidizing effect of the sun.
 Interesting fact: only three in every 100,000 residents of countries in the Mediterranean develop any form of skin cancer.

 “EVOO extracts reduced non-melanoma skin cancer cell viability.” ~ University of Pisa, Pisa, Italy.